robotunl/swarm/README.md

 1. To my friends
 Basicly using [PCL2](https://afdian.net/@LTCat) would be fine, if you have a Minecraft Java account, try to use [MultiMC](https://multimc.org), [HMCL](http://hmcl.huangyuhui.net) or an official Minecraft Launcher.
 2. To strangers
-sorry, but you're declined to visit.
+Sorry, but you're declined to visit.
 # When will it launch?
 in winter vacation, 2022.
 * Minecraft Manhunt